swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

 extension Foundation.Data {
   // Share this `Data`'s bytes as a `Span` var storage: Span<UInt8> { get }

+  // Share this `Data`'s bytes as a `RawSpan` var bytes: RawSpan { get }
 }
 ```

+Unlike with the standard library types, we plan to have a `bytes` property on `Foundation.Data` directly.
+This type conceptually consists of untyped bytes, and `bytes` is likely to be the primary way to directly access its memory.
+As `Data`'s API presents its storage as a collection of `UInt8` elements, we provide both `bytes` and `storage`.
+Types similar to `Data` may choose to provide both typed and untyped `Span` properties.

 #### <a name="performance"></a>Performance

 The `storage` and `bytes` properties should be performant and return their `Span` or `RawSpan` with very little work, in O(1) time.
 This is the case for all native standard library types.
 There is a performance wrinkle for bridged `Array` and `String` instances on Darwin-based platforms, where they can be bridged to Objective-C types that do not guarantee contiguous storage.
 In such cases the implementation will eagerly copy the underlying data to the native Swift form, and return a `Span` or `RawSpan` pointing to that copy.

 This eager copy behaviour will be specific to the `storage` and `bytes` properties, and therefore the memory usage behaviour of existing unchanged code will remain the same.
 New code that adopts the `storage` and `bytes` properties will occasionally have higher memory usage due to the eager copies, but we believe this performance compromise is the right approach for the standard library.
-The alternative is to compromise the design for all platforms supported by Swift.
+The alternative is to compromise the design for all platforms supported by Swift, and we consider that a non-starter.

+As a result of the eager copy behaviour for bridged `String.UTF8View` and `Array` instances, the `storage` property for these types will have a documented performance characteristic of "amortized constant time performance."

 ## Source compatibility